Quincy Promes: FC Twente

 Born in Amsterdam, Promes started out playing football at RKSV DCG before joining Ajax.
 However, he was released by them when he was 16, a moment he described as "worst days of my career.
 My world collapsed on that one day."
 He later stated his departure from the club was due to his bad behaviour, both on and off the pitch.
-After leaving Ajax, Promes was considering quitting football but was persuaded by his mother to continue, leading him to sign for Haarlem.
+After being kicked out of Ajax as well, Promes considered quitting football.
+He was persuaded by his mother to continue, leading him to sign for Haarlem.
 He then joined Twente in 2009, where he started his professional career.

 After progressing through the academy, Promes signed his first professional contract with the club in February 2011.
-After being called up to the first team for the first time the following year, Promes made his Eredivisie league debut with Twente on 11 April 2012, coming on as an 81st-minute substitute in a 2–2 draw with AZ Alkmaar.
+After being called up to the first team for the first time the following year, Promes made his Eredivisie debut with Twente on 11 April 2012, coming on as an 81st-minute substitute in a 2–2 draw with AZ Alkmaar.
 Then, on 3 May 2012, Promes signed a contract extension with the club, keeping him until 2015.
 Later in the 2011–12 season, Promes went on to make three appearances for the side.